Channels with Input-Correlated Synchronization Errors: Efficient capacity-achieving codes for multi-trace channels with runlength-dependent deletions

 We will rephrase \Cref{lem:hs-matching-org} so that it fits our decoding algorithm.
-We start with a definition of a \emph{true indexing matching}. \begin{definition} Let $S=s_1\cdots s_n$ be string and let Let $S' = s'_1\cdots s'_m$ be a string that is obtained from $S$ by performing $\delta n$ insdel errors.
-A \emph{true indexing matching} between $S$ and $S'$ consists of a set $I\subseteq [n]$ and a map $\Gamma:I \to [m]$ such that for all $a\in I$: \begin{itemize} \item the symbol in the $a$-th position in $S$ ($s_a$) was not deleted.
+We start with a definition of a \emph{true indexing matching}. \begin{definition} Let $S=s_1\cdots s_n$ be a string and let $S' = s'_1\cdots s'_m$ be a string that is obtained from $S$ via $\delta n$ insdel errors.
+A \emph{true indexing matching} between $S$ and $S'$ consists of a set $I\subseteq [n]$ and a map $\Gamma:I \to [m]$ such that for all $a\in I$: \begin{itemize} \item The symbol in the $a$-th position in $S$ ($s_a$) was not deleted.